OceanGym: A Benchmark Environment for Underwater Embodied Agents: Experiments

 \subsection{Main Results}

-\textbf{Perception Results.} The comprehensive results for perception tasks are summarized in Table~\ref{tab:main_results}.
-In shallow, well-illuminated water environments, Qwen2.5-VL-7B achieves the strongest overall performance among the evaluated MLLMs, with an average accuracy of 57.12\%.
+\textbf{Perception Results.} The results for perception tasks are summarized in Table~\ref{tab:main_results}.
+In shallow, well-illuminated water environments, Qwen2.5-VL-7B achieves the strongest overall performance among the evaluated MLLMs, with an average accuracy of 57.12\%, while GLM-4.5V demonstrates competitive performance with 54.77\% average accuracy.
 Multi-view perception generally yields higher accuracy than the context-based setting across most models, likely because targets of similar size across viewpoints are easier to interpret, whereas distant objects in sequential views can introduce ambiguity.
-Under deep water conditions with low illumination, all models exhibit significant performance degradation, though Qwen2.5-VL-7B remains the most robust (28.48\% average accuracy), followed by Minicpm-4.5 (27.35\%).
+Under deep water conditions with low illumination, all models exhibit significant performance degradation, though GLM-4.5V emerges as the most robust (30.15\% average accuracy), followed by Qwen2.5-VL-7B (28.48\%) and Minicpm-4.5 (27.35\%).
 Notably, incorporating sonar data does not consistently improve performance across models or tasks (further analysis in \S\ref{analysis}).

 \textbf{Decision Results.} Performance on decision tasks is shown in Table~\ref{tab:task_performance}.
 Several tasks resulted in zero scores, indicating extreme difficulty due to small object size or time constraints.
-GPT-4o-mini achieves the best average performance in both shallow (18.4\%) and deep water (14.8\%) environments, with Gemini-2.5 ranking second under shallow conditions (14.4\%).
+GPT-4o-mini achieves the best average performance in both shallow (18.4\%) and deep water (14.8\%) environments, with GLM-4.5V ranking second under shallow conditions (16.1\%) and deep water conditions (11.5\%).
 Performance declines markedly in deep water, where Gemini-2.5 and Qwen2.5-VL-7B both average 6.4\%.
+Notably, GLM-4.5V demonstrates strong performance in specific tasks, achieving the highest scores in "Search for the aircraft" (25.0\%) and "Inspect oil pipe" (37.8\%) in shallow water, and "Inspect the oil pipe" (32.5\%) in deep water.
 Human performance substantially outperforms all models, reaching 100\% in shallow water and 69.6\% in deep water, underscoring the gap between current MLLM-driven decision-making and human proficiency.